MTG/acousticbrainz-genre-dataset/README.md

 Participants are expected to submit predictions for both subtasks. **If they only want to work on the first subtask, they should submit the same predictions for the second subtask**.
 We allow only five evaluation runs (each run includes both subtasks).
 In every single run, participants should submit predictions for both Subtask1 and Subtask2 in two separate files.

-Submission format: to be announced.
+Submission format:

-Each submission should include four TSV files for Subtask1 (one file for each test dataset) and four TSV files for Subtask2.
+Each submission should include three or four TSV files for Subtask1 (one file for each test dataset, only provide three if you are not using AllMusic data) and three or four TSV files for Subtask2.
 Submissions should follow a format similar to the ground truth format (see Data section):

 ```
 [RecordingID] [genre/subgenre label] [genre/subgenre label] ...